vedant-dusane/Ignitia_HexTech/README.md

 1. Project Overview
 	This project presents a semantic segmentation framework for offroad desert terrain, developed for the Ignitia Hackathon.

-	Our solution is centered around:
+	Our solution is centered around:DeepLabV3+ with EfficientNet‑B4 as the encoder backbone.

-	DeepLabV3+ with EfficientNet‑B4 as the encoder backbone The primary architectural emphasis of this project is the integration of EfficientNet‑B4 to enhance feature extraction quality while maintaining parameter efficiency.
-The objective was to achieve stable convergence, strong generalization, and competitive Intersection over Union (IoU) performance within constrained training time.
-		The pipeline is modular, reproducible, and structured for clean experimentation.
+	The primary architectural emphasis of this project is the integration of EfficientNet‑B4 to enhance feature extraction quality while maintaining parameter efficiency.
+The objective was to achieve stable convergence, strong generalization, and competitive Intersection over Union (IoU) performance within constrained training time.The pipeline is modular, reproducible, and structured for clean experimentation.

-2. Dataset Acquisition
+3. Dataset Acquisition
 	The official dataset can be downloaded from: https://falcon.duality.ai/secure/documentation/hackathon-segmentation-desert?utm_source=hackathon&utm_medium=instructions&utm_campaign=Ignitia
 	After downloading:
 		Extract the Training Dataset
 		Extract the Testing Dataset

-3. Required Directory Structure
+4. Required Directory Structure
 		After extraction, the directory must be structured as follows:

 		IGNITIA_HEXTECH